cloudnative-pg/cloudnative-pg/docs/src/replication.md

     ```
     ANY 1 ("foo-2","foo-3","foo-1")
     ```

     At this point no write operations will be allowed until at least one of the standbys is available again.

-4. When the standbys are available again, the `synchronous_standby_names` will be back to the initial state.
+4. When the standbys are available again, `synchronous_standby_names` will be back to the initial state.

+#### Preferred Data Durability

+When `dataDurability` is set to `preferred`, the required number of synchronous instances adjusts based on the number of available standbys.
+PostgreSQL will attempt to replicate WAL records to the designated number of synchronous standbys, but write operations will continue even if fewer than the requested number of standbys are available.

+This setting balances data safety with availability, enabling applications to continue writing during temporary standby unavailability—hence, it’s also known as *self-healing mode*.

+!!!
+Warning
+    This mode may result in data loss if all standbys become unavailable.

+With `preferred` data durability, **only healthy replicas** are included in `synchronous_standby_names`.

+##### Example

-Let's see a similar example with `dataDurability: preferred`.
-For the sake of the example, we will consider a cluster with 5 instances, and 2 synchronous
+Consider the following example.
+For demonstration, we’ll use a cluster named `bar` with 5 instances and 2 synchronous standbys:
-standbys:

 ```yaml
 apiVersion: postgresql.cnpg.io/v1